Specifications

 Does it support CAN-FD?

-No — classic CAN 2.0 only.
+No. It supports classic CAN 2.0 only.
 For CAN-FD, look at the AVR DU family or an ARM alternative.

 Can I use Arduino shields physically?